PipedreamHQ/pipedream/docs/docs/workflows/steps/params/README.md

 ### Basic Params

 Basic params support simple values or, expressions in <code v-pre>{{...}}</code>.
-You can enter expressions by copying the path from step observability, using the object explorer below the params input, or by manually entering a value within <code v-pre>{{...}}</code> (Pipedream provides autocomplete for the objects in scope, but you can also enter a value that is not supported by autocomplete).
+You can enter expressions by copying the path from step observability, using the object explorer below the params input, or by manually entering a value within <code v-pre>{{...}}</code> (Pipedream provides auto-complete for the objects in scope, but you can also enter a value that is not supported by auto-complete).

 | Type        | Structured                                                   |
 | ----------- | ------------------------------------------------------------ |